PandaRider/PandaRider.github.io/_pages/about.md

 Hello!
 I am Edmund

 I'm an undergraduate studying software development by day and a hardware tinkerer by night.
-I'm interested in how embedded electronics impact our everyday lives through secure networks and user interactivity.
-In between my commitments, I read everything from tech blogs to the humanities.
+I'm interested in how embedded electronics, through secure networks and user interactivity, can impact our everyday lives.
+In between my commitments, I read anything from technology to the humanities.